mayamathur/academic_website/content/author/admin/_index.md

 +++

 Maya Mathur is a postdoctoral fellow at the Harvard University Department of Epidemiology.
-Her research focuses on evidence synthesis, meta-analysis, reproducibility, behavioral correlates of health, and the experimental cognitive sciences.